kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/motivation.md

 Here are some key takeaways from the video:
 - Remember that IQ is not the most important factor to doing well in school.
-- Some critical skills for success are: Self-discpline, Self-motivation, Resilience.
+- Some critical skills for success are: Self-discipline, Self-motivation, Resilience.
 - Hard work is neccessary, but not sufficient. **You have to work hard doing the right things.**
 - When creating a study timetable, first block out the times when you have other commitments, then fill in your study time around it.
 This will create a more realistic schedule that you will be likely to stick with for longer.